How to Start Homeschooling in Colorado

 Homeschool Curriculum

-Colorado requires homeschool students to learn the following subjects:
+Homeschool laws in Colorado require students to learn the following subjects:

+You’ll need to provide your own curriculum, as one will not be provided for you.
 Ideally, your child’s yearly academic progress should be comparable to their peers in conventional schools.
-If they ever return to public school, this will assist with accurate placement.
-For a better understanding of academic skills by grade level, you can visit the Colorado Academic Standards
+For a better understanding of academic skills by grade level, you can visit the Colorado Academic Standards.

 Testing